sariah-shoe/COMP2381-Final-Project/README.md

 This repository contains the original code that I was given, along with my object-oriented implementation.
 I have also included a UML diagram of my implementation.

+This code requires the DUdraw library to run.